ricsanfre/pi-cluster/docs/_docs/ingress_controller.md

 ### Enabling TLS in Ingress resources

-As stated in Kuberentes (documentation)(https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) Ingress access can be secured using TLS by specifying a Secret that contains a TLS private key and certificate.
+As stated in [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls), Ingress access can be secured using TLS by specifying a `Secret` that contains a TLS private key and certificate.
 The Ingress resource only supports a single TLS port, 443, and assumes TLS termination at the ingress point (traffic to the Service and its Pods is in plaintext).

-Traefik (documentation)[documentation](https://doc.traefik.io/traefik/routing/providers/kubernetes-ingress/), defines several Ingress resource annotations that can be used to tune the behavioir of Traefik when implementing a Ingress rule.
+[Traefik documentation](https://doc.traefik.io/traefik/routing/providers/kubernetes-ingress/), defines several Ingress resource annotations that can be used to tune the behavioir of Traefik when implementing a Ingress rule.

 Traefik can be used to terminate SSL connections, serving internal not secure services by using the following annotations:
 - `traefik.ingress.kubernetes.io/router.tls: "true"` makes Traefik to end TLS connections
 - `traefik.ingress.kubernetes.io/router.entrypoints: websecure`

-With this annotations Traefik will ignore HTTP (non TLS) requests.
+With these annotations, Traefik will ignore HTTP (non TLS) requests.
 Traefik will terminate the SSL connections.
 Depending on protocol (HTTP or HTTPS) used by the backend service, Traefik will send decrypted data to an HTTP pod service or encrypted with SSL using the SSL certificate exposed by the service.

 ```yml
 apiVersion: networking.k8s.io/v1